What is ADHD Masking?

 • Avoiding “time blindness” by always showing up to appointments or events early.

-• Attempting to listen more closely so as not to miss what another person is saying.
+• Attempting to listen more closely.
+This is to miss what another person is saying.

 • Obsessive organization to ensure you don’t lose anything.